MrPrattASH/Game_Design_In_Construct_3/LG3_Advanced_behaviours_Construct 3/module_0_3D_FPS_Timers/README.md

 ## Adding a "Super Bullet"
 We'll now use the timer object to create a "super" bullet tomato in our game.
 Regularly, tomatoes only do 1HP of damage, but we want to create a pickup that gives us a super bullet, doing a full 5 points of damage capable of killing a pig in a single shot.
 Here's what we want to do in order:
 * Create a "super tomato" pickup object, and a super tomato "bullet" object.
 1 is the level pickup, the other the bullet that fires.
-* Once picked up, give the player a "super tomato" bullet, fired with the "V" key
+* Once picked up the powerup, give the player a "super tomato" bullet, fired with the "V" key
 * Once fired, start a 3 second "cooldown" timer
 * after 3 seconds has passed/cooled down, give the player another super tomato
+* reate a "heads up display" layer to let the player know when their powerup is ready to fire again

 ### Create a "super tomato" pickup object